Instance Space Analysis for the Car Sequencing Problem: The Car Sequencing Problem

-Cars in the same class have the same indicator vector, or alternatively two cars $i$ and $k$ in the same class $\vec{r_{i}}=\vec{r}_{k}$.
-Moreover, there are $m$ classes, and the number of cars in class $j$ is $d_{j}$.
+Cars in the same class have the same indicator vector, or alternatively two cars $i$ and $k$ are in the same class if $\vec{r_{i}}=\vec{r}_{k}$.
+Moreover, the number of cars in class $j$ is denoted as $d_{j}$.

 Typically, each station that installs the options along the assembly line has a certain capacity, which if not met, will slow down the assembly line.
-Hence, to satisfy aspirational targets, we introduce for each option $p_{j}$ and $q_{j}$, $j=1,\ldots,O$, where in any subsequence of $q_j$ cars, there should only be $p_j$ cars that require option $j$.
+Hence, to satisfy aspirational targets, we introduce for each option $p_{j}$ and $q_{j}$ ($j=1,\ldots,O$), where in any subsequence of $q_j$ cars, there should only be $p_j$ cars that require option $j$.

 Any sequence or ordering of the cars is a potential solution to the problem.
 We denote such a sequence by $\pi$, and $\pi_{k}$ is used to represent car class $c$ in position $k$ of $\pi$.
 As any permutation between cars in the same class produces an equivalent solution, we eliminate such symmetries in the problem in order to reduce the search space.